-$PAST\ 601\ -612\ Clinical\ Service\ I-XII$ : During the clinical phase, students complete 12 fourweek rotations (7 mandatory and 5 elective).
+PAST 601-612 Clinical Service I - XII: During the clinical phase, students complete 12 fourweek rotations 7 mandatory-- Pediatric Medicine, Women's Health, Emergency Medicine, Internal Medicine, Family Practice, Behavioral Health, General Surgery and 5 electives.
 The clinical phase provides the student with the experience necessary to diagnose, treat, and manage a broad spectrum of medical and surgical conditions.
 Students will learn the importance of working in interprofessional teams with physicians, physician assistants, nurses, and various other members of the health care team.